GLIGEN: Open-Set Grounded Text-to-Image Generation: Open-set Grounded Image Generation

 \subsection{Grounding Instruction Input}

-For grounded text-to-image generation, there are a variety of ways to ground an object via spatial conditioning.
-We denote as $e$ the grounding entity described either through text or an example image, and as $\lv$ the grounding spatial configuration described with e.g., a bounding box or a set of keypoints.
+For grounded text-to-image generation, there are a variety of ways to ground the generation process via an additional condition.
+We denote the semantic information of the grounding entity as $e$, which can be described either through text or an example image; and as $\lv$ the grounding spatial configuration described with e.g., a bounding box, a set of keypoints, or an edge map, etc. Note that in certain cases, both semantic and spatial information can be represented with $\lv$ alone (e.g., edge map), in which a single map can represent what objects may be present in the image and where.
 We define the instruction to a grounded text-to-image model as a composition of the caption and grounded entities:

 where $L$ is the caption length, and $N$ is the number of entities to ground.
 In this work, we primarily study using bounding box as the grounding spatial configuration $\lv$, because of its large availability and easy annotation for users.
 For the grounded entity $e$, we mainly focus on using text as its representation due to simplicity.
 We process both caption and grounding entities as input tokens to the diffusion model, as described in detail below.